kiwitotoro/PS-gamejam-15/Marks-kiwis-game-ideas.md

 do alcamy on shadows? different chemicals make them react differently. make your shadow into a weapon to cut the enemy, make it a light to illimanate other shadows... turn to gold (bad? locks player in place?) make the shadow butter slide around the level...

+## story

+you wake up and a 'shadowy' figure tells you you must use alcemy to make gold to brib the trolls for both of your freedom.

+you start in a forest with a recipie for gold: bonemeal * 5 poisonus fungus from a lizardmans foot. *1 monster mucus *2 ground up rocks of petrified faries toxic water from the putrid ponds.

+you collect all this from killing monsters.

+then your partner will cast the spells while you defend them (boss fight) the boss runs away screaming gibberish.

+you take the gold to the trolls and they start eating it... then your partner joins you laughing. they remove the spell and show that they were an (internet) troll the trolls wer the mods and the gold was bread: bonemeal = flour, poisonus fungus = yeast... monster mucus = oil petrified fairy rocks = salt toxic water = fresh lake water.

+you scream Noooooo!!!!

+the reason I think this would be cool is because Thor will feed the mods the bread without knowing it...